RAE

 Learn More

-We provide remote support to Navajo Area primary care providers who wish to develop expertise in the recognition and management of Rheumatoid Arthritis (RA).
+We provide support to primary care providers who wish to develop expertise in the recognition and management of common rheumatologic conditions, including Rheumatoid Arthritis (RA).

 Expanding Access to Care